hellohelloye/MyTradingJourney/README.md

 I am training myself to become a professional trader.
 I aim to buy a house by using the money I earn from my trading profits.
 -------  12/01/2017

+Sell at morning time between 9:30am ~  1pm, buy at afternoon time between 3pm ~ 4pm.
+If stock goes quite high in a day, try to sell at the end of closing day.

 ##### My Portfolio Stocks  12/01/2017   ( $3832  from $5000 )
 - DS  (golf - entertainment)    buy 6.38    share 180